 The project showed that more children are being breastfed with tele-homecare, and the children’s growth is satisfactory.
 The children are in the hospital for a shorter period of time which optimises the use of resources, and the department can treat more patients concurrently.

 CIMT has made a cost analysis of the research project to assess the difference between infants who received telemedicine and a historic control group of infants that were monitored in the hospital as usual.
 The analysis shows that tele-homecare is not more expensive than traditional neonatal care, because it reduces the number of in-hospital bed days.
-The reduction of in-hospital days also make up for the expenses for technology and equipment.
+The reduction of in-hospital days also makes up for the expenses for technology and equipment.
 Read the scientific article on the cost analysis.

 The clinical assessment was also very positive; both parents and staff were very content with tele-homecare.
 Read the analysis of the project’s clinical results.

 Jane Clemensen Maja Kjær Rasmussen Kristina Garne Holm